top of page

 Pass Randomized Drug Testing

-Respect Your Housemates and Their Space
+Respect Yourself, Your Housemates, and Their Space/Utilize Three People

 Clean Up After Yourself and Do Your Chores